Most of us have heard about hair loss

 , diagnosis can be tricky, but it’s important to contact your GP for an assessment as soon as possible, so that treatment can be started.
 The causes of the condition are still unknown but thought to be auto-immune based.
 Unlike Alopecia Areata, Pseudopelade is a condition which progresses over the course of several years and then stops.

-If you are experiencing hair loss, it’s important to visit your GP to discover why this is happening; as you can see there are a number of rare conditions as well as more common conditions which can lead to hair loss, and it can also be a symptom of stress or poor diet.
-Your GP will be able to offer advice and recommendations for treatment, depending on whether your condition requires referral to another expert such as a dermatologist; you may also wish to see a specialist for hair loss treatment.
+If you are experiencing hair loss, it’s important to visit your GP to discover why this is happening; as you can see there are a number of rare conditions as well as more common conditions which can cause this, and it can also be a symptom of stress or poor diet.
+Your GP will be able to offer advice and recommendations for treatment, depending on whether your condition requires referral to another expert such as a dermatologist; you may also wish to see a hair specialist for dedicated care and hair loss treatment